 After divesting part of Dunnamic to investors, Meaghan was awarded a contract by Petroskills to develop print and online educational content for gas and oil compliance modules and training.
 She was also awarded a contract from Hilton to build a beta software program used to test, educate, and collect data on middle and high school students’ knowledge of the effects of drug and alcohol consumption throughout New York City.
 Meaghan also created animation for the University of Pennsylvania’s Online Learning Department for editing and compositing online lectures from various University departments.

 Born on the South Korean island of Hong-do, Meaghan has been drawing since she first had access to paper and crayons while living as child in an orphanage.
 Adopted at age five, she grew up in Bucks County, Pennsylvania, inspired to begin creating comics at a very young age.
 She went on to study Biochemistry and Visual Communications at the University of Delaware, computer animation at Full Sail University and began self-publishing her own comics while living in Berkeley, California.
 During her time in Berkeley, she co-founded a Korean adoptee non-profit with two fellow adoptees she met in the North Bay Area called AKASF.

 Meaghan currently resides back home in Bucks County, raising her daughter close to where Dunn grew up.
 In her very limited spare time, Meaghan enjoys playing guitar and piano, creating music for cartoons, cooking Jewish, Korean and vegan specialties in her home kitchen, and dabbling in entrepreneurship.
 Meaghan is also a volunteer firefighter in Newtown, and volunteer UX designer for AdopteeHub.org.
-Meaghan continues to draw her 22-year old comic series “Kimchi Girl,” published exclusively in Korean Quarterly since 1998.
+Meaghan continues to draw her 23-year old comic series “Kimchi Girl,” published exclusively in Korean Quarterly since 1998.